flowingrain/DMRec-main/README.md

 ```

 ## 📝 Examples to run the codes
 We adopt three widely used recommendation datasets: Amazon-Book, Yelp, and Steam used in previous work.

-DMRec is a recommendation framework, which means you need to first define the base model to be run, and then select three matching strategies (GODM, CPDM, and MDDM).
-The following are examples of runs on three datasets:
+DMRec now supports a decoupled design: you can select a base model and an alignment strategy separately, then compose them at runtime.
+We also keep backward compatibility with the legacy `--model {base}_{strategy}` usage.

+### New usage (recommended)
+- Base-strategy composition (example with Mult-VAE + MDDM):

+  `python train_encoder.py --base_model mult_vae --strategy mddm --dataset {dataset} --cuda 0`

+- Other strategies:

+  `python train_encoder.py --base_model mult_vae --strategy godm --dataset {dataset} --cuda 0`

+  `python train_encoder.py --base_model mult_vae --strategy cpdm --dataset {dataset} --cuda 0`

+Note: currently the Mult‑VAE base with MDDM strategy is implemented; GODM/CPDM strategies and CVGA/L‑DiffRec bases are placeholders to be filled.

+### Legacy usage (still supported)
+We also support the original shortcut by specifying a composed model name:

 - Global Optimality for Distribution Matching: